 - Class C felony has a maximum punishment of 231 months in prison.

-Of course, a criminal defense attorney will be able to provide a more accurate look at the charges and possible penalties or jail time depending on the unique circumstances of the case.
+Of course, a Raleigh criminal defense attorney will be able to provide a more accurate look at the charges and possible penalties or jail time depending on the unique circumstances of the case.

-Long-Term Repercussions of an Assault Conviction
+What Are the Long-Term Repercussions of an Assault Conviction?

-In addition to time in jail or more severe penalties, the long-term effects of being convicted of assault on a female are severe.
+In addition to time in jail or more severe penalties, the long-term effects of being convicted of criminal offenses of assault on a female are severe.
 Any misdemeanor or felony criminal charge and conviction will be present on any background check for the rest of your life unless you get your record expunged.
 This can prevent you from getting a job, renting an apartment, or cause you to lose a professional license.

 Additionally, if you are convicted of a crime related to domestic violence, you may have a restraining order against you, limiting where you can go, removing you from your home, or affecting your ability to be around friends and loved ones.
 If you and the alleged victim have mutual children together, you may lose custody or have to have supervised visits with your children.